2024–25 Saint Mary's Gaels women's basketball team

 The 2024–25 Saint Mary's Gaels women's basketball team represented the Saint Mary's College of California in the 2024–25 NCAA Division I women's basketball season.
-The Gaels, led by second year coach Jeff Cammon.
-They play their homes games at University Credit Union Pavilion and are members of the West Coast Conference.
+The Gaels, led by second-year coach Jeff Cammon, play their homes games at University Credit Union Pavilion and are members of the West Coast Conference.

 Previous season

-The Gaels finished the 2023–24 season 13–18, 6–10 in WCC play to finish in a sixth place.
+The Gaels finished the 2023–24 season 13–18, 6–10 in WCC play to finish in sixth place.
 As the No. 6 seed in the WCC tournament, they lost in the second round to Loyola Marymount.